GK Chronicle GK Chronicle

 • Gross Domestic Product (GDP)

-GDP is the aggregate of gross value added from all the final goods and services produced within the geographical boundaries of a country by the residents and institutions, irrespective of the nationality of the producer.
+How to calculate GDP in India?
+There are three methods followed in GDP estimation in India.
+GDP is the aggregate of Gross Value Added (GVA) from all the final goods and services produced within the geographical boundaries of a country by the residents and institutions, irrespective of the nationality of the producer.
+This method of calculating GDP is called Production Approach.

-Value Added = Value of the output - Value of the inputs.
+Gross Value Added = Value of Output - Value of Intermediate Consumption.

-The other approach to calculate GDP is expenditure method.
+The other approach of GDP calculation in India is Expenditure Approach.

 In this method, GDP = Consumption + Government Spending + Private Investment + (Exports - Imports).